Red and Purple Modernization Project: Red-Purple Bypass

 Before the project, Clark Junction was a level junction, which required northbound Brown Line trains to cross main line tracks at grade.

 The Red-Purple Bypass Project called for a 45 ft Brown Line flyover ramp as well as a straighter alignment on the main line north of Belmont.
 The flyover was constructed out of steel plate girders, while the new main line viaduct was largely constructed out of precast prestressed concrete girders.
 With the exception of the straddle bent, which spans above the main line, the concrete piers for the flyover have decorative groove marks.

 Construction began in 2019 with the installation of a flyover ramp.
 The flyover opened to Brown Line service on the early morning of November 19, 2021.
 On March 3, 2022, inspectors reported concrete spalling on the flyover walls as a result of frost weathering.
 Although the structural integrity of the flyover remained intact, these damages were fully repaired in December 2022.

 In August 2021, the Vautravers Building was moved westward to make way for straightening the main line north of Belmont.
 Construction on the new alignment began in late 2021.
-The two westernmost tracks were first rebuilt, which reopened to service in December 2023.
+The two westernmost tracks were rebuilt first, reopening to service in December 2023.
 The two easternmost tracks were then closed for reconstruction until 2025.